-The tool kit is located under the seat.
+The tool kit is located in the rear storage compartment.
 It contains tools for basic maintenance.

-18) Winch
+18) Winch (Models Equipped with Winch)

 The winch can be actuated using the winch control switch or with the remote control.

 NOTE: Using the winch intensively over a long period of time may discharge the battery.